superfly/docs/flyctl/cmd/flyctl_secrets_unset.md

-# _flyctl secrets unset_

-Remove encrypted secrets from an app

-### About

 Remove encrypted secrets from the application.
 Unsetting a secret removes its availability to the application.

-### Usage
+## Usage

 ~~~
 flyctl secrets unset [flags] NAME NAME ...
 ~~~

-### Options
+## Options

 ~~~
   -a, --app string      App name to operate on